mreinart/ios-sdk/README.md

 glasses.disconnect()
 ```

-## Acknolegment
+## Acknowledgement

 We are currently using code from [nobre84/heatshrink-objc](https://github.com/nobre84/heatshrink-objc) (thanks to him).
-We did'nt find a easiest way to use it than add it to our code.
+We didn't find an easier way to use it than add it to our code.